microsoft/nni/docs/en_US/NAS/SearchSpaceZoo.md

 ## ENASMacroLayer

-In Marco search, the controller makes two decisions for each layer:L i) the [operation](#marco-operations) to perform on the previous layer, ii) the previous layer to connect to for skip connections.
-NNI privides [predefined operations](#macro-operations) for Marco search, which are listed as following:
+In Macro search, the controller makes two decisions for each layer:L i) the [operation](#macro-operations) to perform on the previous layer, ii) the previous layer to connect to for skip connections.
+NNI privides [predefined operations](#macro-operations) for macro search, which are listed as following:

 * Conv3x3(separable and non-separable): Conv parameters are fixed `kernal_size=3`, `padding=1` and `stride=1`.
 If `separable=True`, Conv is replaced with [DilConv](#DilConv).
 * Conv5x5(separable and non-separable): Do the same operation as the previous one but it has different kernal size, which is set to 5.